oracle/tribuo/docs/Architecture.md

 A ML model is the result of applying some training algorithm to a dataset.
-Most commonly, such algorithms produce output in the form of a large number of floating point values; However, this output may take one of many different forms, such as a tree-structured if/else statement for example.
+Most commonly, such algorithms produce output in the form of a large number of floating point values; however, this output may take one of many different forms, such as a tree-structured if/else statement for example.
 In Tribuo, a model includes not only this output, but also the necessary feature and output statistics to map from the named feature space into Tribuo's ids, and